miztiik/aws-real-time-use-cases/templates/interview_topics.md

 ## Dive Deep Look

-1. What are you learning now or planning to learn?
+1. What are you learning now or planning to learn & Why did you choose it?

 ## Brainstorming